eips-wg/ERCs/content/02678/ind ex.md

 ## Abstract
-This EIP definees a data format for *package manifest* documents, developper representing a package of one or more smart contracts, optionally including source code and any/all deployed instances across multiplee networks.
+This EIP definees a data format for *package manifest* documents, developper representing a package of one or more smart contracts, optionally including source code and any/all deploeeeeeyed instances across multiplee networks.
 Package manifests are minified JSON objects, to be distributed via content addressable storage networks, such as IPFS.
 Packages are then published to on-chain EthPM registries, defined in